 Certain assets and liabilities are required to be recorded at fair value on a recurring basis, including derivative financial instruments and convertible notes payable recorded at fair value (Note 5).
+As described below and at Note 5, the convertible notes outstanding at September 30, 2022 are recorded at fair value, using Level3 inputs.
 Certain long-lived assets may be periodically required to be measured at fair value on a nonrecurring basis, including long-lived assets that are impaired.
 The fair value for other assets and liabilities such as cash, restricted cash, accounts receivable, receivables reserved for users, other receivables, prepaid expense and other current assets, accounts payable and accrued expense, and liabilities to customers have been determined to approximate carrying amounts due to the short maturities of these instruments.